supplypike/hrval-action/README.md

 Steps:

-- installs kubectl, yq, kubeval, helm v2 and v3
+- installs kubeval
-- extracts the chart source with yq
+- extracts the chart source
 - downloads the chart from the Helm or Git repository
-- extracts the Helm Release values with yq
+- extracts the Helm Release values
 - runs helm template for the extracted values
 - validates the YAMLs using kubeval strict mode